Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 This document includes operational guidance related to [@!RFC7858] and [@!RFC8094].

+[Benno: We might mention qname minimisation, even to indicate we don't talk about it?
+But that depends on the scope: client-resolver, or the complete DNS ecosystem including authoritative?]

 In recent years there has been an increase in the availability of "open" resolvers.
 Operators of some open resolvers choose to enable protocols which encrypt DNS on the wire to cater for users who are privacy conscious.
 Whilst